yaroslavsobolev/electrostatic-charge-patterns/macro_scale_model/results/README.md

 This folder is for storing the output of `macro-scale.py` script performing numerical simulation of ESDs that accompany the stamp detachment process.

-Calculation results published in the paper (XX Gb altogether) are too large for Github in 2022, so they are in a different repository (Harvard Dataverse) and should be downloaded from this link:
+Calculation results published in the paper (10.3 Gb altogether) are too large for Github in 2022, so they are in a different repository (Harvard Dataverse) and should be downloaded from this link: